Dental Implants – Lincoln Park, NJ

 A rare risk that you may experience is a post-operative infection that may need to be remedied with additional surgery or treatment.
 Some patients report bruised nerves that could cause your lips, cheeks, and tongue to feel numb.
 If you experience any out-of-the-ordinary discomfort after the procedure, be sure to notify your implant dentist immediately.

-Can someone who smokes get implants?
+Can someone who smokes get dental implants?

 Even if you smoke, you can still get dental implants.
 Just keep in mind, recent research has linked this bad oral habit to increased rates of implant failure and complications after surgery.
 If you do have this habit, try to stop before your surgery and while your gums are healing to promote a speedy and successful recovery.
-Keep in mind, even smoking e-cigarettes can impact the success of your implants.
+Keep in mind, even smoking e-cigarettes can impact the success of your dental implants.
 For the best results, try to quit all kinds of tobacco use altogether.